jvoisin/snuffleupagus/CONTRIBUTING.md

 Maintainers need to do the following to push out a release:

 1. Make sure that all pending and mergeable pull requests are in
+2. Run `valgrind` and check that everything is ok
-2. Update the `snuffleupagus.h` file: drop the -dev suffix and check new version comply with [semantic versioning](https://semver.org/)
+3. Update the `snuffleupagus.h` file: drop the -dev suffix and check new version comply with [semantic versioning](https://semver.org/)
-3. Update the changelog page in the documentation
+4. Update the changelog page in the documentation
-4. Update the Debian changelog in ./debian/changelog with `dch`
+5. Update the Debian changelog in ./debian/changelog with `dch`
-5. Create a tag for the release:
+6. Create a tag for the release:

   ```sh
   git checkout master